Martyrs' Day in Lebanon Date in the current year: May 6, 2025

 Arab intellectuals and politicians demanded greater autonomy for the Ottoman Arab provinces.
 Various public and secret societies began to emerge.
 Unfortunately, when Jamal Pasha was appointed with full powers in military and civilian affairs in Syria, things changed.
 He began to suppress Arab nationalist movement.
 Known for his harshness, Jamal Pasha was nicknamed “The Butcher”.

 On May 6, 1916, 21 Arab nationalists were simultaneously publicly executed in Beirut and Damascus for alleged anti-Turkish activities by Jamal Pasha's order.
 This eventually led to the Arab revolt.
-The date of execution is now commemorated as Martyr's Day in Lebanon and Syria.
-Sites of execution have been renamed Martyrs' Square in both cities.
+The date of execution is now commemorated as Martyr's Day in Lebanon.
+The remembrance day used to be a public holiday in Syria, but it was canceled after the fall of Ba'athist regime .

 Category